-- 1. A simplifying assumption inherent in these calculations (i.e., required by the standard and adopted by CNP Assurances and its subsidiaries for their valuations) is to compile the impacts of a shock (e.g., on equities markets) assuming that all other market inputs remain stable (interest and exchange rates, etc.).
-However, this assumption rarely holds in practice, as market conditions evolve simultaneously, and are often correlated. - Sensitivities themselves vary according to market levels.
-Sensitivity calculated at a given time may not be representative of exposures calculated at a different time, on different market levels. - CNP Assurances and its subsidiaries adjust their positions according to market developments and economic conditions.
-Sensitivities, which represent the impacts of an instantaneous shock, do not take into account any actions that the Group might adopt to mitigate these impacts. - Certain assumptions used (e.g.,, the strategic asset allocation and changes in that allocation) are the result of internal modelling by CNP Assurances and its subsidiaries.
+- 1. A simplifying assumption inherent in these calculations (i.e., required by the standard and adopted by the CNP Assurances Group for its valuations) is to compile the impacts of a shock (e.g. on equities markets) assuming that all other market inputs remain stable (interest and exchange rates, etc.).
+However, this assumption rarely holds in practice, as market conditions evolve simultaneously, and are often correlated. - 2.
+Sensitivities themselves vary according to market levels.
+Sensitivity calculated at a given time may not be representative of exposures calculated at a different time, on different market levels. - 3.
+The CNP Assurances Group adjusts its positions according to market developments and economic conditions.
+Sensitivities, which represent the impacts of an instantaneous shock, do not take into account any actions that the Group might adopt to mitigate these impacts. - 4.
+Certain assumptions used (e.g., the strategic asset allocation and changes in that allocation) are the result of internal modelling by the CNP Assurances Group.

-Accordingly, sensitivity of the equity and income statement items presented is not necessarily representative of the changes that CNP Assurances and its subsidiaries would experience in the scenarios considered.
+Accordingly, sensitivity of the equity and income statement items presented is not necessarily representative of the changes that the CNP Assurances Group would experience in the scenarios considered.